 Past roles include Miss Rose (Lakmé), Lucy (The Threepenny Opera), Clori (Acis and Galatea) with Opera at Rutgers, Duchess Carolina (Luisa Fernanda) with Concert Operetta Theater in Philadelphia, the leading role of Bastienne (Bastien und Bastienne) with FAVA in Salzburg, Peaseblossom (A Midsummer Night’s Dream) with Poor Richard’s Opera, Nella (Gianni Schicchi) and La Zelatrice (Suor Angelica) with Temple University Opera Theater, Oscar (cover) in Un Ballo in Maschera with ConcertOpera Philadelphia and Soeur Constance (Dialogues des Carmelites) with Opera Academy of California.

-In concert, Eugenia has been selected to perform the Seven Spanish Popular Songs by Manuel de Falla three times up to date, both in Philadelphia and NYC.
+In concert, Eugenia has recently made her Colombian debut singing at Museo Nacional de Colombia in Bogota with mezzo-soprano, Monica Danilov.
+Eugenia is praised for her concert performance of the Seven Spanish Popular Songs by Manuel de Falla, which she has sung many times, both in Philadelphia and NYC.
 She has also been the Soprano soloist for Ramirez' Misa Criolla with the University Singers at Boyer College of Music and Dance.
 She was the Soprano II soloist for Vivaldi's Gloria with the First Presbyterian Church in Springfield.

 Eugenia has participated in several prestigious summer festivals.
 In 2015, Eugenia was selected to participate in the International Vocal Arts Institute (IVAI) in NYC, where she worked with some of the top teachers and coaches in the industry.
-She was invited again, on scholarship, for the 2016 and 2017 seasons.
+She was invited again, on scholarship, for the 2016, 2017 and 2018 seasons.
+In 2018, she also joined IVAI's sister program in Canada, L'Institut Canadien d'Art Vocal, also on full scholarship.
 In 2014, Eugenia was selected to participate in the 10th Barcelona Festival of Song where she was praised for her interpretation of Iberian and Latin American repertoire.
 In Salzburg, she attended the Franco American Vocal Academy.
 In San Francisco, she was part of the Opera Academy of California.
 Eugenia also participated in the Florence Voice Seminar in Italy, studying voice with the late Julian Rodescu.

 In 2017, Eugenia was awarded a full scholarship to study Italian in Florence, through the Italian Cultural Institute in NYC.
 Eugenia is the 2015 recipient of the Opera Graduate Assistantship at Mason Gross School of the Arts.
 In 2013/2014 Eugenia was awarded NEC’s Community Performances and Partnerships Program Opera Fellowship.
 Eugenia is also the 2013 recipient of The Florence Berggren Voice Scholarship and The Richard M. Scholarship for Music Studies from the Boyer College of Music and Dance.

-In 2016, Eugenia graduated with a Master of Music degree from the Opera Institute at Mason Gross School of the Arts at Rutgers University, where she studied with bass-baritone Eduardo Chama.
+Eugenia holds a Master of Music from the Opera Institute at Mason Gross School of the Arts at Rutgers University, where she studied with bass-baritone Eduardo Chama.
 Eugenia also holds a Bachelor of Music in Voice Performance, Summa Cum Laude, from the Boyer College of Music at Temple University in Philadelphia, PA.
 She studied with Randi Marrazzo while at Temple and prior to that, Eugenia studied at the National Conservatory of Buenos Aires with Ana María Osorio.
 Eugenia currently studies with soprano Elizabeth De Trejo.